List of Looney Tunes and Merrie Melodies characters: History

 In the 1945 cartoon Nasty Quacks, Daffy's owner, a young girl, also becomes the besotted owner of a small, yellow duckling.
 When a jealous Daffy feeds the duckling growth pills, he is surprised to see it age into a white, female duck with blonde hair.
 By the end of the cartoon, the two have fallen in love and given birth to roughly ten black, white, and yellow ducklings of their own.
 The blonde duck in this cartoon bears visual similarities to Daffy's girlfriend from 1953's Muscle Tussle and may represent the "origin" of the Melissa Duck character.

 Melissa Duck first officially appeared by name in adult form in the 1950 short The Scarlet Pumpernickel which was, in 1994, voted number 31 of the 50 Greatest Cartoons of all time by members of the animation field.
 In the cartoon, she appears as a blonde damsel-in-distress and Daffy's love interest.
 The plot followed Daffy attempting to save "the Fair Lady Melissa" from having to marry the evil Grand Duke Sylvester with whom she is not in love.
-She next appears (referred here as Femme Fatale (aka "The Body", also referred to as Fowl Fatale or Shapely Lady Duck)), in the 1952 short The Super Snooper, where she was a tall voluptuous bright blue-eyed, redheaded duck wearing red lipstick going madly in love with Daffy as a detective.
-Later in Robert McKimson's Muscle Tussle (1953), Melissa appears with Daffy on a visit to the beach.
-A character based on Melissa named Mary appears in the 1957 short Boston Quackie, where she's Daffy's girlfriend on vacation in Paris.
-Later in the Post-Golden Age media, Melissa (here she is being presented in a human-like form) appears as a possessed client of Daffy's paranormal investigations business in the short The Duxorcist, originally released as part of Daffy Duck's Quackbusters in 1988.

-Melissa Duck's most notable role is from the series Baby Looney Tunes which debuted in 2001 and casts the adult characters from the original Looney Tunes theatrical shorts as their infant selves, and displays Melissa's crush on Daffy Duck when she was an infant.
-In 2011 The Looney Tunes Show introduced a new female duck character, Tina Russo (voiced by Jennifer Esposito in Season 1 and Annie Mumolo in Season 2), based on Melissa Duck, although she had a more tomboy personality and appearance.
+Melissa Duck appeared many years later in the series Baby Looney Tunes which debuted in 2001 and casts the adult characters from the original Looney Tunes theatrical shorts as their infant selves, and displays Melissa's crush on Daffy Duck when she was an infant.

 In 2021, Melissa Duck reappeared as a playable character in the mobile game Looney Tunes World of Mayhem titled the "Fair Lady Melissa", "Maid Melissa", "Possessed Melissa", "Shapeshifter Melissa", and "Saloon Dancer Melissa".

+Similar characters based on and inspired by Melissa had appeared in other productions, also serving as Daffy's love interest; Femme Fatale (aka "The Body", also referred to as Fowl Fatale or Shapely Lady Duck)), appears the 1952 short The Super Snooper.
+She is a tall voluptuous bright blue-eyed, redheaded duck with red hair and wearing red lipstick and a striking red dress, and she goes madly in love with Daffy as a detective.
+Later in Robert McKimson's Muscle Tussle (1953), another female duck appears as Daffy's love interest here with him on a visit to the beach.
+This female duck bears a strong resemblance to Veronica Lake.
+Another female duck, named Mary appears in the 1957 short Boston Quackie, where she's Daffy's girlfriend on vacation in Paris.
+Later in the post-Golden Age media, another female duck, named Thelma, who has a human-like form, with golden-blonde hair and wearing a red evening dress appears as a possessed client of Daffy's paranormal investigations business in the short The Duxorcist, originally released as part of Daffy Duck's Quackbusters in 1988.
+In 2011 The Looney Tunes Show introduced a female duck character, Tina Russo (voiced by Jennifer Esposito in Season 1 and Annie Mumolo in Season 2), who is based on Melissa Duck, although she has a more tomboy personality and appearance.